iselasoria/launch-school/rb120/lesson-2/assignment-oo-rps/bonus_features.md

 ---
 4. Keep track of a history of moves
+This is tracked via an instance variable that the `Human` object controls.
+Each time a new `Move` object is instantiated, there is a call to a method that logs the current move in the round.
+The move is also logged to the @@previous_move class variable.
 ---
 5. Computer Personalities
 Give each robot a personality, a tendency toward or against choosing certain moves.